gunharth/britannicus-stone/content/collections/projects/herbert-crescent.md

 sitemap_change_frequency: weekly
 sitemap_priority: 0.5
 updated_by: 9a9b65fd-ca02-4a81-8501-83ab35a51e54
-updated_at: 1667821454
+updated_at: 1668177709
 slideshow: 1a71725d-0224-45f7-bdf7-957d6582f7fc
 preview_image: projects/herbert_crescent/1123-x-1497-1mb.jpg
 content_builder:
   -
     grid:
       -
-        copy: 'After a total refurbishment by leading architects, Tim Flynn architects, this 8-storey town house is arguably one of London’s finest residences.
+        copy: 'After a total refurbishment by leading architects, Tim Flynn Architects, this 8-storey town house is arguably one of London’s finest residences.
 British stone was used throughout the house including each step and rise of the 169 step circular staircase.'
         link: false
         type: copy
         enabled: true